-Mental anguish associated with isolation, economic loss, and sadly, for far too many people, the physical loss of a family member or friend will have long-lasting effects.
+This is linked to economic loss, loneliness, fear and sadly, for far too many people, the physical loss of a family member or friend.
+It will have long-lasting effects.

 So, on top of these issues, extended periods of inactivity mean you can experience some muscle and skeletal tissue atrophy which can lead to problems as we age.